- The emperor penguin is the largest of all living penguins, standing to 1.1 m (3.7 ft.) tall and can weigh more than 41 kg (90 lb.)

 - As their name implies, yellow-eyed penguins have yellow eyes.

-- Like many animals, penguins have a nictitating membrane, sometimes called a third eyelid.
+- Like other birds, penguins have a nictitating membrane, sometimes called a third eyelid.
 This is a clear covering that protects the eye from injury.

 Legs & Feet